How to do a compliance check: information powers: excise information notice: getting agreement to the notice

 You cannot issue an excise information notice without tribunal approval.

 Applications to the tribunal can only be made with managerial agreement.

 If you propose to issue an excise information notice you must get agreement from an independent manager at grade SO or above who has been trained to authorise the notice.
-Normally this person will be your line manager, but they may be your manager’s manager, or a Customer Relationship Manager.
+Normally this person will be your line manager, but they may be your manager’s manager, or a Customer Compliance Manager.

 There can be no self-authorisation.
 You cannot authorise any notice, for a case in which you have been involved.
 In the first instance you should discuss the case with your line manager before deciding which person can agree an application to the tribunal.
 See CH228600 about the role of the manager in authorising excise information notices and other actions related to notices.